mantidproject/mantid/docs/source/interfaces/indirect/Indirect Settings.rst

   features which are currently under development.
 This will facilitate rapid prototyping of new features, and will also shorten the feedback loop for developers.
 Note that this option should only be used for testing features which are still under development.
-When Users are satisfied with the new feature, the "development flag" in question should be removed from the software, and the feature should be made permanently available.
+When users are satisfied with the new feature, the "development flag" in question should be removed from the software, and the feature should be made permanently available.
   **The interface must be restarted for changes to take effect**.